1948

 chase the little men for any great distance.

-The plot thickens when we throw in a letter in Project Blue Book files where an FBI agent wrote Air Force OSI on August 17 (document at right) about being contacted by a Long Beach radio announcer.
+The plot thickens when we throw in a letter in Project Blue Book files where an FBI agent wrote Air Force OSI [counterintelligence] on August 17 (document at right) about being contacted by a Long Beach radio announcer.
 The announcer told him he had been called August 7 by a man calling himself "Michael McFadden".
 "McFadden" told the same basic but more elaborate story of he and his friend "Meyers" prospecting in Death Valley 2 or 3 weeks before and seeing a 24-foot diameter, 7-foot thick circular disc crash nearby, 2 "small men", now "heavily clothed", ran from the disc and disappeared over a ridge.
 "Meyers" had a "scientific background" and examined the disc, "declared it to be principally calcium, iridescent and radio active.
 The material reportedly had small green wires running throughout."
 "McFadden" claimed he had a sample of the material.
 (Just as Silas Newton with Scully said he had metal samples of a New Mexico crashed disc.
 Newton was probably "McFadden", then "Buck Fitzgerald" when he later called the newspapers, while Leo Gebauer was "Meyers" and then "Mase Carney".)

 The Air Force got this right (whether they investigated or not), quickly labeling it "another hoax."
 The question remains where Newton/Gebauer got the idea of crashed saucers manned by small humanoids: vivid imagination or based on rumors they had heard?
 (See comments in Frank Scully item below)